Twelve Films and TV Shows You Need to Stream This Month

 Hundreds of titles are added to Australia's online viewing services each and every month, all vying for a spot on your must-see list.
-And, so you don't spend 45 minutes scrolling and then being too tired to actually commit to watching anything, we're here to help.
-We've spent plenty of couch time watching our way through this month's latest batch — and, from the latest and greatest to old favourites, here are our picks for your streaming queue from April's haul of newbies.
+And, so you don't spend 45 minutes scrolling and then being too tired to actually commit to anything, we're here to help.
+We've spent plenty of couch time watching our way through this month's latest batch — and, from the latest and greatest to old favourites, here are our picks for your streaming queue from August's haul of newbies.

 BRAND NEW STUFF YOU CAN WATCH IN FULL RIGHT NOW